-Medical waste has high regulations regarding disposal because waste materials can transmit infectious diseases if not properly handled.
+Medical waste has high regulations regarding disposal because waste materials can increase infectious disease exposure if not properly handled.
 There are many types of medical waste, and these are categorized by the kinds of materials used and waste disposal methods. the kinds of materials used and waste disposal methods.
 This kind of waste requires adequate disposal management, and it should be taken care of by a professional waste disposal company, such as Away Today Rubbish Removal, for example.
 In the U.S., medical waste is categorized as radioactive, hazardous, infectious, and general.

 - Radioactive Waste.
 Medical equipment and treatment used in cancer therapies or any other radioactive treatment.

 - Hazardous Waste.
 Sharps, scalpels, discarded surgical equipment, and other chemical waste used in treatment.

 - Infectious Waste.
 Waste that causes an infection, including human tissue, blood, or any implement contaminated with bodily fluids.

 - General Waste.
 Waste paper, gowns, masks, gloves, or medical office waste.